codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Code-equivalent-3766.md

-On the left you can see the equivalent code for the chart.
+On the left you can see the Flode chart is now represented using the code equivalent.

 As you can see, it's almost exactly the same.